-It all boils down to this: If a photo can be viewed on a computer screen or mobile device, it can be copied or photographed with a camera and stolen.
+It all boils down to this: If a photo can be viewed on a screen, it can be downloaded to the viewer’s device or photographed with a camera.
 And you might never even find out about it.

 And once a photo has been stolen it can be used by the thief in many different ways.

 This is why it’s extremely important to be judicious about the types of photos you post on Facebook.